Great Fire of London: Sunday

-A fire broke out at Thomas Farriner's bakery in Pudding Lane a little after midnight on Sunday 2 September.
-The family was trapped upstairs but managed to climb from an upstairs window to the house next door, except for a maidservant who was too frightened to try, thus becoming the first victim.
-The neighbours tried to help douse the fire; after an hour, the parish constables arrived and judged that the adjoining houses had better be demolished to prevent further spread.
+A little after midnight on Sunday, 2 September 1666, a fire broke out at Thomas Farriner's bakery in Pudding Lane.
+The occupants, save the family's maidservant, who was too frightened to try, fled through an upstairs window to the house next door.
+When the house burned down, she became the fire's first victim.
+Farriner's neighbours tried to douse the fire; after an hour, the parish constables arrived and judged that the adjoining houses should be demolished to prevent further spread.
 The householders protested, and Lord Mayor Sir Thomas Bloodworth was summoned to give his permission.

 When Bloodworth arrived, the flames were consuming the adjoining houses and creeping towards the warehouses and flammable stores on the riverfront.
-The more experienced firemen were clamouring for demolition, but Bloodworth refused on the grounds that most premises were rented and the owners could not be found.
-Bloodworth is generally thought to have been appointed to the office of Lord Mayor as a yes man, rather than by possessing requisite capabilities for the job.
-He panicked when faced with a sudden emergency and, when pressed, made the oft-quoted remark, "A woman could piss it out", and left.
-Jacob Field notes that although Bloodworth "is frequently held culpable by contemporaries (as well as some later historians) for not stopping the Fire in its early stages... there was little [he] could have done" given the state of firefighting expertise and the sociopolitical implications of antifire action at that time.
+The more experienced firemen were calling for demolition, but Bloodworth refused on the grounds that most premises were rented and the owners could not be found.
+Bloodworth is generally thought to have been appointed to the office of Lord Mayor as a yes man, rather than because he possessed the requisite capabilities for the job.
+He panicked when faced with a sudden emergency, and, when pressed, made the oft-quoted remark, "A woman might piss it out", and left.
+Jacob Field notes that although Bloodworth "is frequently held culpable by contemporaries (as well as some later historians) for not stopping the Fire in its early stages... there was little [he] could have done" given the state of firefighting expertise and the sociopolitical implications of anti-fire action at that time.

-Samuel Pepys ascended the Tower of London on Sunday morning to view the fire from the battlements.
-He recorded in his diary that the eastern gale had turned it into a conflagration.
-It had burned down an estimated 300 houses and reached the riverfront.
-The houses on London Bridge were burning.
-He took a boat to inspect the destruction around Pudding Lane at close range and describes a "lamentable" fire, "everybody endeavouring to remove their goods, and flinging into the river or bringing them into lighters that lay off; poor people staying in their houses as long as till the very fire touched them, and then running into boats, or clambering from one pair of stairs by the water-side to another."
+Later that morning, Samuel Pepys ascended the Tower of London to view the fire from its battlements.
+In his diary, he recorded that the eastern gale had turned the fire into a conflagration.
+It had burned down an estimated 300 houses on its march to the riverfront, and the houses on London Bridge were burning.
+He took a boat to inspect the destruction around Pudding Lane at close range, describing a "lamentable" fire, "everybody endeavouring to remove their goods, and flinging into the river or bringing them into lighters that lay off; poor people staying in their houses as long as till the very fire touched them, and then running into boats, or clambering from one pair of stairs by the water-side to another."
 Pepys continued westward on the river to the court at Whitehall, "where people come about me, and did give them an account dismayed them all, and the word was carried into the King.
 So I was called for, and did tell the King and Duke of Yorke what I saw, and that unless His Majesty did command houses to be pulled down nothing could stop the fire.
 They seemed much troubled, and the King commanded me to go to my Lord Mayor from him and command him to spare no houses, but to pull down before the fire every way."
 Charles' brother James, Duke of York, offered the use of the Royal Life Guards to help fight the fire.